 Real-time chat is one of the most effective ways to build trust with visitors the moment they land on your pages.

-I understand the hesitation to mess with theme files or custom code modules if you aren’t a developer.
+I know messing with Divi’s code modules can be scary if you aren’t a developer.

 Why Real-Time Chat Matters for Your Divi Website